shinokada/svelte-lib-helpers/README.md

 ### docs5

-This subcommand works for Svelte 5 structure.
-Use `docs5` sub-command to extracts props from the content of `let { myprops, anotherprops }: Props = $props` and creates component docs.
-Your type names need to be `Props` or ending with `PropsType`.

-This script extracts prop definitions from your Svelte 5 components to generate documentation.
+The subcommand `docs5` extracts prop definitions from your Svelte 5 components to generate documentation.
 It focuses on the prop destructuring syntax specific to Svelte 5 and creates a simple list of props with their default values.

 #### Requirements

 Your Svelte 5 component must use the $props() syntax for prop destructuring.
-The script supports various prop type annotations, including custom types.
+The command supports various prop type annotations, including custom types.

 #### How It Works

-The script searches for the prop destructuring pattern in your Svelte files: javascriptCopylet { ... }: SomePropsType = $props()
+The command searches for the prop destructuring pattern in your Svelte files: javascriptCopylet { ... }: SomePropsType = $props()

 It extracts all props defined within the curly braces.
 The extracted props are used to generate documentation comments in the Svelte file.

 #### Output Format
-The script generates a comment block in your Svelte file with the following structure.
+The command generates a comment block in your Svelte file with the following structure.

 From the following props structure: